OUR CROPS

 Farm grown rutabagas are one crop that is easily superior to the agro-factory alternative.
 Essential for Thanksgiving.

 Turnip: I typically grow purple top varieties.
-This season is a variety called Milano.
+This season's variety is called Milano.
 I harvest them young enough to eat raw, so they tend to be a bit small.

 Cherry Belle Radish: Standard red radish.
 I’ll be planning on growing a fall crop to augment the spring crop this season.